ELISA: Technology

 Building on the foundational principles of ELISA, eSimoa employs paramagnetic beads to isolate biomolecules or enzymes in a manner akin to ELISA's plate-based detection.
 However, eSimoa advances this concept by enabling enzymatic reaction measurements at the single-molecule level, which dramatically improves detection limits for various enzymes and biomolecules.
 This method allows for the precise quantification of low-abundance proteins and the activity of critical enzymes such as protein kinases and telomerases, which are often below the detection threshold of conventional ELISA.

 Applications

 The enhanced sensitivity of eSimoa is crucial for early and accurate biomarker detection in clinical diagnostics, facilitating better disease monitoring and management.
 In drug discovery, the ability to track subtle changes in enzymatic activity aids in the development of more effective pharmaceuticals by providing detailed insights into enzyme inhibition mechanisms.

 Origins and Controversy

-Chi-An Cheng at National Taiwan University (NTU) has claimed that her team developed this innovative technology.
-However, this claim is contested by the existence of prior publications by David R. Walt's team at Harvard University, who published their work on eSimoa in 2020.
-This earlier documentation by Walt's team suggests a prior contribution to the development of the technology.
+The original work seen on eSimoa was done by David R. Walt's team at Harvard University, who published their work in 2020.
+However, the claim to the development of the technology is contested by Chi-An Cheng at National Taiwan University (NTU) in 2023 and 2024, who has claimed that her team developed the technology.